 Another example of refraction is when you’re underwater and looking up.
 You can only see a light cone directly above you but not on either side.

 This is known as Snell’s Window or Snell’s Circle where you can only see through a cone of light of about 96 degrees.
 Everything outside that light cone will either be completely dark or show reflections of underwater objects.

-This image by Jamie Nelson demonstrates Snell’s Window.
-A window of light can only be seen just above the woman’s head at the surface of the water.
+This image demonstrates Snell’s Window.
+A window of light can only be seen just above the woman’s head and at the surface of the water.
 The rest of the surface in the picture seems dark.
 Ripples refracting off the water’s surface can also be seen reflecting off the woman’s face.

-Other effects of refraction by Jamie Nelson can also be seen as light moves through water to air bubbles and back into the water again.
+Other effects of refraction can also be seen as light moves through water to air bubbles and back into the water again.

 Diffusion Filter and Refraction Example

 The color and quality of a photographic image are determined by how light interacts with an object.
 In refraction photography, light can be refracted directly in a single pathway or diffused with multiple pathways onto a subject.

 You can create different effects just by using different types of refracted light.
 For example, lines etched on a diffusion filter can refract light to soften images.
 Refraction through the filter causes light to take multiple pathways with varying shorter and longer distances to the camera.

 This affects focus.
 While most of the image of the woman’s face in this photograph by Alexandra Leroy is in focus, some parts aren’t, resulting in softened edges.

 Here are some AI created imagery as inspiration for experimental photography with diffusion filters, foils and refraction.